 Which campaigns can I link to a Facebook Fundraiser?

-Currently, all 2018 and 2019 3-Day events are supporting Facebook Fundraiser creation.
+Currently, all 2020 3-Day events are supporting Facebook Fundraiser creation.

 What data will Facebook receive once I connect my personal page to Facebook Fundraisers?

 When connecting your personal fundraising page to a Facebook Fundraiser, Facebook receives information on the campaign you are fundraising for, your personal story from your personal page at the time of the connection.
 On an ongoing basis, Facebook also receives updates on the amount of funds you have raised in order to keep the thermometer on your Facebook Fundraiser synced to the thermometer on your personal page.
 Facebook does not receive information about donors that donate through your personal page.

 How come I can see my donor’s name in the Participant Center, but on my personal page it is shown as “Facebook Fundraiser”?